Credit-building cards can work for you in a few ways.

 There’s a bit of information to provide when you apply for a secured credit card.
 Most applications require:

 - Personal information.
-Name, Social Security number, phone number, birthday.
+Name, Social Security number, phone number and birthday.

 - Housing information.
-Address, type of residence, rented/owned, how long you’ve lived at your home.
+Address, type of residence, rented/owned and how long you’ve lived at your home.

 What to watch out for

-- Monthly fees.
 You could pay monthly maintenance fees on top of the annual fee, or pay for paper bills.
-Be aware of any fees before you apply so you’re not blindsided when you recieve your first statement.
+Be aware of any fees before you apply so you’re not blindsided when you receive your first statement.

-If you’re looking for a credit card, but have poor or no credit history, secured cards can help.
-Look out for high APRs and fees, and pay your monthly bills on time to build your credit.
-Over time you could start applying for a cheaper, unsecured card.
+If you’re looking for a credit card, but have poor or no credit history, compare secured credit cards that fit your financial needs.
+Look out for high APRs and fees, spend responsibly and pay your monthly bills on time to build your credit.
+In time you’ll be able to start applying for a cheaper, unsecured card.